akremjomaa/Time-series-forecasting-electricity-consumption/README.md

 ## Project Overview

-This project focuses on forecasting electricity consumption for a future period (February 17, 2010) using different time series models, both with and without external covariates such as outdoor temperature.
+This project focuses on forecasting electricity consumption for a future period using different time series models, both with and without external covariates such as outdoor temperature.

 ---